ketanpurohit0/python/AquisTest/README.md

 * RUNTIME: ~60secs

 AquisAsyncIO.py
-* Actually does a streaming read from the URL
+* Actually does a streaming read from the URL - so does look at the latest version of the file
 * uses asyncio tasks to process the streaming data
 * RUNTIME: ~45secs

 AquisThread.py
-* Also does a streaming read from the URL
+* Also does a streaming read from the URL - so does look at the latest version of the file
 * Uses threads to process the streaming data
 * RUNTIME: ~140secs